maths/moodle-qbank_gitsync/doc/gitflow.md

-# Git flow for basic connection of Moodle questions to a git repo
+# Maintaining a one-to-one link between a Moodle instance and a Git repo

+## Creating a Git repo from questions in Moodle

 Assume the starting point is a category of questions in a Moodle question bank, with the aim of storing them locally on the file system in a git repo, e.g. with a view to sharing them via git, or direct into another Moodle question bank.